 The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is responsible for protecting the public health and the environment by regulating discharges of wastewater to Michigan’s surface waters.
 Anyone discharging wastewater into the surface waters of the state is required by law to obtain a National Pollutant Discharge Elimination System (NPDES) permit.
-The NPDES program regulates municipalities and industries that discharge directly into lakes and streams by limiting pollutants and requiring other protections.
+The NPDES program regulates municipalities and industries that discharge directly into lakes, and streams by limiting pollutants and requiring other protections.

 Many industries discharge to municipal WWTPs rather than discharge directly to surface waters.
-Municipal WWTPs often regulate their industrial users through an IPP required by their NPDES permit.
+Municipal WWTPs often regulate their industrial users through the IPP required by their NPDES permit.
 The IPPs provide the basis for WWTPs to regulate industries so industrial pollutants do not interfere with treatment processes or pass through to our lakes and streams.
 IPPs may require industries to pretreat wastewater or otherwise reduce or eliminate harmful pollutants.
-The IPP is a federally-mandated program and a core part of the federal Clean Water Act.
+The IPP is a federally mandated program and a core part of the federal Clean Water Act.
 For more information about IPP, see Michigan's Industrial Pretreatment Program web page.

 Unfortunately, conventional WWTP treatment does not effectively remove PFAS if it is discharged to the sewer system by industries or contaminated sites.
-Instead, PFAS may be passed through treatment to lakes, streams, and groundwater as well as interfere with management of solids from the treatment process referred to as sludge or biosolids.
+Instead, PFAS may be passed through treatment to lakes, streams, and groundwater, as well as interfere with management of solids from the treatment process referred to as sludge or biosolids.

 In order to address the potential that municipal WWTPs could be passing through elevated levels of PFAS through their treatment systems to lakes and streams, EGLE launched the IPP PFAS Initiative in February 2018.

-As a part of this effort WRD developed numerous documents including Frequently Asked Questions (FAQ) document, Wastewater PFAS Sampling Guidance, and Recommended PFAS Screening and Evaluation Guidance.
+As a part of this effort, theWRD developed numerous documents, including Frequently Asked Questions (FAQs), Wastewater PFAS Sampling Guidance, and Recommended PFAS Screening and Evaluation Guidance.
 A listing of documents produced or made available through that effort can be found at Michigan.gov/IPP.

-|Municipal WWTP||PFOS, Effluent (ppt, most recent**)||PFOS Reduction in Effluent (highest to most recent)||Actions Taken to Reduce PFOS|
+|Municipal WWTP||PFOS, Effluent (ppt, as of February 2020)||PFOS Reduction in Effluent (highest to most recent)||Actions Taken to Reduce PFOS|

-|Ionia WWTP*||<14.96||99%||Treatment (GAC) at source (1)|
+|Ionia WWTP||< 7.6||99%||Treatment (GAC) at source (1)|

-|Lapeer*||20||99%||Treatment (GAC) at source (1)|
+|Lapeer||11||99%||Treatment (GAC) at source (1)|

-|Wixom*||36||99%||Treatment (GAC) at source (1)|
+|Wixom||40*||99%||Treatment (GAC) at source (1)|

-|Howell||6||95%||Treatment (GAC/resin) at source (1)|
+|Howell||3.7||97%||Treatment (GAC/resin) at source (1)|

-|Bronson*||13||96%||Treatment (GAC) at source (1)|
+|Bronson||13*||95%||Treatment (GAC) at source (1)|

 |Kalamazoo||3.1||92%||Treatment (GAC) at source (2), change water supply|

 |K.I.
-Sawyer*||18||83%||Eliminated leak PFOS-containing fire-fighting foam|
+Sawyer*||13*||95%||Eliminated leak PFOS-containing fire-fighting foam|

-|GLWA (Detroit)||5.7||62%||Treatment (GAC) at sources (8)|
+|GLWA (Detroit)||32*||62%||Treatment (GAC) at sources (8)|

 |Belding||7.2||49%||Restricted landfill leachate quanitity accepted|

-*Effluent exceeds WQS of 12 ng/L or ppt
+*Effluent exceeds WQS of ppt

 Monitoring results, if applicable, are provided for each WWTP that participated in the IPP PFAS Initiative in the interactive map below.
-Additional information for each WWTP can be found in WRD’s online permitting and compliance database at Michigan.gov/MiWaters.
+Additional information for each WWTP can be found in the WRD’s online permitting and compliance database at Michigan.gov/MiWaters.

 This application contains a complex map.
 Call 517-284-6726 for assistance with reading or interpreting.
 If you have questions or comments, please contact: EGLE-Maps@Michigan.gov.